48th Annual Conference - Speaker Bios

 David M. Coleman – Forvis-Mazars, LLP

-David is a professional in FORVIS’ Public Sector Practice.
-He has over 22 years of experience providing audit and consulting services to various governmental and nonprofit organizations, including municipalities and their component units, utilities, and other service-related entities that receive federal and state assistance.
+David is a professional in Forvis Mazars’ Public Sector Practice.
+He has over 25 years of experience providing audit and consulting services to various governmental and nonprofit organizations, including municipalities and their component units, utilities, and other service-related entities that receive federal and state assistance.
 He is responsible for engagement oversight and review for numerous governmental and nonprofit organizations subject to Single Audit requirements.
-He is a member of the American Institute of CPAs, the Arkansas Society of Certified Public Accountants, and the Government Finance Officers Association of Texas.
+He is a member of the American Institute of CPAs, the Arkansas Society of Certified Public Accountants, and the Government Finance Officers Association of Arkansas.
 He is licensed as a CPA in Arkansas and Texas.
 David is a graduate of Henderson State University, Arkadelphia, Arkansas, with a B.B.A. degree in accounting.

 Katherine (Katie) R. Flores – Forvis-Mazars, LLP

-Katie has over five years of experience providing audit services to governmental and nonprofit organizations, including Single Audits.
-She performs a variety of governmental and nonprofit audit engagements, including municipalities, private colleges, and other service-related entities that receive federal and state assistance.
+Katie has over eight years of experience providing audit services to governmental and nonprofit organizations, including Single Audits.
+She performs a variety of governmental and nonprofit audit engagements, including municipalities and their component units, utilities, and other service-related entities that receive federal and state assistance.
 Katie is a member of the American Institute of CPAs, the Arkansas Society of Certified Public Accountants, and the Government Finance Officers Association of the United States and Canada.
+She is a licensed CPA in Arkansas.
 Katie is a graduate of the University of Central Arkansas, Conway, with a B.B.A. degree in accounting and business administration.

 Caran Curry – Arkansas Municipal League